hashgraph/stablecoin-studio/web/README.md

 The Web uses the API exposed by the SDK to create, manage and operate stablecoins.
 It is meant as a "demo tool" to showcase the project's functionalities.
 It is a user-friendly Front End application based on React for technical and non-technical people to use (as opposed to the CLI which is meant for more technical people).
-The web application is compatible with HashPack and MetaMask and although both wallets can be paired at the same time, only one will actually be "in scope" (used to sign the transactions).
+The web application is compatible with Blade, HashPack and MetaMask and although all wallets can be paired at the same time, only one will actually be "in scope" (used to sign the transactions).
 Users will be free to switch from one wallet to the other at any time they want.

 # Installation